ManasHarsh/ManasHarsh/README.md

 ### 👨‍💼 Know more about my professional journey:-

 - Currently working at Netskope as Secuirty Analyst
+- 2+ years as a secuirty consultant in Qseap Infotech
 - Performed pentesting on more than 100 apps including web, mobile and thick clients.
 - Emerging star of the year for 2020 in organization.